My Absent Father Helped Me Understand Myself — And My Queerness

 Advertisement

 During my teen years, I didn’t think of my father much until, out of the blue, he would call.
 Like on my 16th birthday when he had the audacity to inquire if I was still a virgin.
-How about an update on my favorite color, sir, which was no longer yellow?
-What about all my accolades and honors at school?
+How about an update on my favourite colour, sir, which was no longer yellow?
+What about all my accolades and honours at school?

 I was sexually active, and by then I’d even kissed a girl or two.
 But I knew that if he knew all of that, the conversation would include an entirely different kind of shame, so I kept the details sparse and responded with, “something like that.”
 Despite my best efforts, my words still inspired a scolding about how “true love waits.”